6. Pantluci

 <

-U]) Verb subject
+U]) Verb

-is needed, required by object
+subject is needed, required by

 § aaaaaaaa